Willow (1988 film): Television series

 Beginning in 2005, Lucas and Davis discussed the possibility of a television series serving as a sequel to Willow.
 Throughout the years, in various interviews, Davis expressed interest in reprising his role as the title character.

 In May 2018, Howard confirmed that there were ongoing discussions regarding a sequel, while confirming the project would not be called Willow 2.
 In 2019, Ron Howard announced that a sequel television series was currently in development, with intentions for the series to be exclusively released on the Disney+ streaming service.
 Jonathan Kasdan would be involved in the television series, while Warwick Davis would reprise his role from the original film.
-George Lucas would not participate in this series.
+Creator George Lucas would not participate in this series.

 In October 2020, the series was officially green-lit by Disney+, with Ron Howard set to executive produce the series alongside Kasdan, Wendy Mericle, and Jon M. Chu.
-Chu will direct the series first episode, with Kasdan and Mericle serving as showrunners, Warwick Davis reprising his role as Willow Ufgood, and Bob Dolman serving as a consulting producer.
+Chu would direct the series first episode, with Kasdan and Mericle serving as showrunners, Warwick Davis reprising his role as Willow Ufgood, and Bob Dolman serving as a consulting producer.
 In December 2020, it was announced the show would be released in 2022.
 In January 2021, Chu left his directorial duties due to production moving towards the summer and it corresponding with birth of his next child.

 That same month, it was revealed that Jonathan Entwistle had officially been hired to replace Chu as director, with filming commencing in Spring 2021 in Wales.
 However, due to production delays as a result of a recasting, Entwistle also exited the series, with Stephen Woolfenden coming in to direct the first two episodes of the series.

 In November 2021, a promo video featuring the cast of the series was released for Disney+ Day.
-The new live-action series premiered on November 30, 2022 on Disney+.
+The new live-action series premiered on November 30, 2022, on Disney+.
+The series was cancelled in March 2023 and was removed from streaming on May 26, 2023.